-- Invest in music literacy programming, such as Link Up
+- Invest in music literacy programming,

 - Create opportunities to enrich the experiences for local music students

-- Invest in new marketing initiatives and brand development
+- Invest in new marketing initiatives and brand development opportunities

-- Launch Centre Stage outdoor concert aimed at connecting community musicians and SSO players in a free outdoor concert
+- Launch of Centre Stage outdoor concert aimed at connecting community musicians and SSO players in a free outdoor concert

-The SSO achieves great things thanks to the people who give of their ideas and hard work to make our orchestra special.
+The SSO achieves great things thanks to the people who give their ideas and hard work to make our orchestra special.

-Our staff need to have the capacity to be creative or all of this hard work will have been for naught.
+The SSO needs to have the capacity to be creative or all of this hard work will have been for naught.